Internal Family Systems Therapy: UK Options For This Mental Health Counselling Method

 The first session is generally an intake appointment where the therapist will ask questions about your mental health history and goals for therapy.
 They may explain the basis of IFS to you and help you start to identify parts within your own mental “system.”

-In following sessions, you and your therapist might discuss the typical roles parts can play, such as protection, holding memories, guarding emotional pain, or socializing.
+In following sessions, you and your therapist might discuss the typical roles parts of your internal family can play, such as protection, holding memories, guarding emotional pain, or socializing.
 You’ll explore and map these parts in more detail at your own pace over time.
-Your provider may also use other therapeutic methods alongside IFS, such as teaching skills like mindfulness, meditation, and visualization.

 Similar modalities to IFS